victorkohler/pwf/docs/quickstart.rst

 ------------------

 In the example above we used the request object through request.method to check for POST or GET.
-The request object holds important information about the request that you can access in the view function.
+The request object holds information about the request that you can access in the view function.

 The request object always needs to be passed into the view function (althoug you can name it whatever you like). ::

     @app.route('/page1')
-    def page_one(r):
+    def page_one(request):
         return 'Hello page 1'